Logiqx/gps-guides/guidance/garmin/accounts/README.md

 ## Linking Accounts

-It is possible to link your COROS account to other websites, such as GPS-Speedsurfing, Hoolan, Waterspeed, Strava, and Relive.
+It is possible to link your Garmin Connect account to other websites, such as GPS-Speedsurfing, Hoolan, Waterspeed, Strava, and Relive.

 This will ensure that your sessions are automatically uploaded to these websites, without doing manual data exports and data imports.